 - Blue Emotions

-- A third class of emotions is the blue emotions.
+- The third class of emotions is blue emotions.
 These emotions are marked by low arousal levels as well as a narrowed focus.
 Blue emotions constitute dejection, depression, and disappointment.

 - Dichotomous Reasoning

 - Dichotomous reasoning suggests that you think in terms of hyperbole, extremes, and black and white.
-When you focus in on your thoughts, take note of whether you use words such as always, never, everyone, nobody, the best, the worst, or in terms of either/or etc.
+When focusing on your thoughts, caution to words such as always, never, everyone, nobody, the best, the worst, etc.

 - Magnification and Minimisation

-- Typically people who magnify or minimize circumstances tend to gravitate towards one type of contortion.
+- Typically people who magnify or minimise circumstances tend to gravitate towards one type of contortion.
 Magnification occurs when you blow things out of proportion.
-It’s also often referred to as “making a mountain out of a molehill.”
+It is also often referred to as “making a mountain out of a molehill.”

-- Filtering occurs when you only hear the negative someone tells you, when their statement is a mixture of negative and positive.
+- Filtering occurs when you only hear the negative someone tells you when their statement is a mixture of negative and positive.
 Another form of filtering is called disqualification.
-This occurs when you automatically discount something positive someone says to you as either an impossible statement, one made from naiveté, or one made for ulterior purposes.
+Disqualification occurs when you automatically discount something positive someone says to you as either an impossible statement, one made from naiveté or one made for ulterior purposes.

 - Jumping to Conclusions

 - Another kind of distorted thinking pattern happens when you conclude what someone else thinks, feels, or will do in the future with little to no data.
-Two additional kinds of sub-patterns fall under jumping to conclusions: mind-reading and fortune-telling.
+Two other kinds of sub-patterns fall under jumping to conclusions: mind-reading and fortune-telling.t

 - Destructive Labelling

-- Destructive labelling occurs when you characterize something or someone in a generalized and negative fashion.
-For example, if you are a supervisor and an employee comes in late to work, thinking that this person is irresponsible or doesn’t care about their job is an example of destructive labelling.
+- Destructive labelling occurs when you characterise something or someone in a generalised and negative fashion.
+For example, if you are a supervisor and an employee comes in late to work, thinking that this person is irresponsible or does not care about their job is an example of destructive labelling.

 - While this distorted thinking pattern can be comparable to jumping to conclusions, it does so in a more definite way, by relating everything to yourself or by taking responsibility for something over which you have no control.